SFS KENYA: ELEPHANTS OF THE AFRICAN SAVANNA (SUMMER II)

 (main building), just down the road from the small town of Kimana.

 Take back-to-back summer sessions and get the hands-on learning and skill-building experiences of an internship, while also going off the beaten path and exploring the world.
 Each summer session focuses on a different topic, and you’ll have time to travel independently between sessions.
-Receive a $1,000 discount on your second session.

 CONNECT WITH SFS